 Key items for spring summer

 The muscle tank can be done in a worn-in look or for a sheer, layered effect.
 The short-sleeve boxy woven is becoming even boxier for a cool feeling.
 The message T-shirt continues.
 The cocooning/boxy shape is sophisticated and taking some time to get used to.
 It has a curved back panel, rounded shoulders, exaggerated armholes, and high-low hemlines.
 It can be a long-sleeved raglan sweatshirt.
 Intarsia continues to be important.
 Colorblocking and material blocking (mixed materials) are key.
 The button-up shirt works with a return to suits.
 Shirts are sheer and there are contrasting collars and plackets.
 Lengths are still cropped.
 Open-knit sweaters and crochet are key.
 Color blocking updates knits.
 The turtleneck has a minimal sensibility and works for 1960s references.
 The cardigan in V-neck, crewneck, or draped works for layering and boy-meets-girl.
 The fit and flare dress is a key silhouette.
 The shirt dress with patch pockets and covered plackets is notable.
 The maxi dress works for Neo Geo.
 Straight or pencil skirts continue.
 Asymmetry is seen in wrap skirts, with slits common.
 The long skirt is a circle silhouette with high slits.
 Athletic dolphin shorts, Bermuda shorts and flat front tailored shorts are important.
 Relaxed midi shorts are more A-line.
 Cropped pants work well with ankle strap shoes.
 Carrot tapered pants are still happening.
-Slouchy pants are interpreted for a sporty influence.
+Slouchy pants (I adore these) are interpreted for a sporty influence.
 Trousers hit at the natural waist.
 Flared pants make a showing.
 The tailored blazer is seen as a staple item with details such as the shawl collar.
 The printed blazer pushes the envelope.
 The ladylike cropped, collarless, Isabel Marant-inspired jacket stands out.
 The baseball bomber jacket is another variation.
 The moto jacket returns and evolves with color and details.
 The anorak can be done in sheer or prints.

 © 2013 http://fashiontrendguide.blogspot.com.
 May not be reproduced without permission.